GameDay Preview: Cavs at Rockets

 Be sure to check cavs.com for Joe Gabriele's live in-game blog providing instant analysis and game notes.
 Plus, get into the discussion as die-hard Cavs fans talk about the game on CavFanatic's GameDay Thread.

-After tonight's game, the Cavs travel to New York on Saturday to face the Knicks at 7:30 p.m.
+After tonight's game, the Cavs conclude their three-game road trip on Monday against the Dallas Mavericks at 8:30 p.m.
 ET.